hauntarl/go_002_urlshort/README.md

 **Packages explored:**

 - fmt
-- net/http
+- net/http - to setup a basic http server and redirect requests
-- gopkg.in/yaml.v2
+- gopkg.in/yaml.v2 - to work with yaml data
+* flag package: to get yaml file name
+* os package: to open and close the file

 **Bonus:**

-- flag package: to get yaml file name
-- os package: to open and close the file
 - YamlFileHandler to parse file.yaml and return http.HandleFunc